Unknown807/Visualised-Boredom/README.md

 ## Description

 A program that allows you to interactively use the BoredAPI (https://www.boredapi.com/) and get back responses in a graphical way.
+Edit: I should've used svg for the graphics, but the ms paint was just too tempting

 ## How To Use